German Submarines to Attack Aerial Threats with Missiles

 Stealthy Launch

-This new missile system will fire from normal torpedo tubes on submarines, allowing them to stay underwater.
-This method significantly reduces the likelihood of detection, enabling submarines to remain concealed against threats such as anti-submarine warfare (ASW) helicopters and drones.
+This new missile system will launch from regular torpedo tubes on submarines, which means they can stay underwater.
+This method makes it much less likely that submarines will be found, which keeps them safe from threats like anti-submarine warfare (ASW) helicopters and drones.

 Smart Navigation and Targeting